progxaker/apache-livy-auto-instrumentation/README.md

 To build and run the example application, follow these steps:

 1. Build the Docker images and run them using Docker Compose:
-   `docker-compose up --build --detach`
+   `docker-compose up --build --detach`.
 2. Send a request using `create-batch.sh`:
-   `bash create-batch.sh`
+   `bash create-batch.sh`.
 3. Go to Jaeger (http://127.0.0.1:16686/).
 4. Select the livy-app service.
 5. Click "Find Traces".